 - Rallying a national audience to help promote or join the trades.

-Who Is a Part of Generation T?
+Who Is Generation T?

 - Or join a local community college that offers trade-related programs